Sophie Delezio: First crash

 Delezio first came to the attention of the public on 15 December 2003 when she and Molly Wood, both two years old at the time, were badly injured when they were trapped under a burning car which had crashed through the window of the Roundhouse Childcare Centre in Fairlight, Sydney, Australia.
-She suffered burns to 85% of her body, was hospitalised for several months, and lost both feet, one hand, and her right ear.
+She suffered burns to 85% of her body, was hospitalised for several months, and lost both legs below the knee, right hand, and her right ear.
 Wood suffered burns to 40% of her body, but has since made a good recovery.

 Delezio was released from Westmead Children's Hospital on Monday 21 June 2004.
 The circumstances of the crash, and the rescue of the children by passers-by and members of the emergency services (for which a number received bravery awards) made them the subject of national news coverage.

 The driver who crashed into the child care centre, Donald John McNeall, was 68 at the time of the accident.
 He was cleared of negligent driving before a magistrate's court as it could not be satisfied beyond reasonable doubt that he did not have a seizure.

 In late 2004, Delezio's parents founded the Day of Difference Foundation, a charity dedicated to raising funds for research into pediatric burns and related diseases.
 As of 2009, the foundation has raised over $6.5 million.

 In January 2006, Delezio was enrolled at Balgowlah Heights Public School.
 The school was extensively refurbished to accommodate Delezio's needs.

 Due to the driver not being found liable, nobody was responsible for Delezio's extensive medical costs.
 However, the driver's compulsory third party insurance provider, the NRMA, covered the costs ex-gratia.
 Due to this loophole in insurance coverage the NSW government introduced the Children's Special Benefit for children under 16 where no insurance coverage is available and later introduced a similar scheme to cover third parties of any age injured in an accident where nobody is liable called "Blameless Accidents".

 In 2005, journalist Mark Whittaker won a Walkley Award for his harrowing account of the rescue of dozens of children from inside The Roundhouse Childcare Centre by a large group of people who were unknown to each other.
 Originally published in The Weekend Australian, the account was adapted to become the first chapter of Whittaker's book, Brave.